contao/contao/README.md

 The purpose of this package is to develop the Contao bundles.
 Use it if you e.g. want to create a pull request or if you want to report an issue.

-The monorepo is split into separate packages automatically:
+The monorepo is automatically split into separate packages:

  * [CalendarBundle](https://github.com/contao/calendar-bundle)
  * [CommentsBundle](https://github.com/contao/comments-bundle)